 One of the most common mistakes most of the job seeker does is asking about the result date with eagerness or curiosity.
-Yes it is a natural feeling to get curious about the results, but sometimes, these kind of questions will show about your insecurity about the interview.
+Yes, it is a natural feeling to get curious about the results, but sometimes, this kind of questions will show about your insecurity about the interview.
 Wait till you get the results by themselves, else it will spoil your image.

 2. What about the salary negotiations?

 Sometimes asking about the salary is also not a good thing at the end of the interview.
-Every job seeker has a expectation about the salary.
+Every job seeker expects the salary.
 This does not mean you demand to know from the interviewer.

 No interviewer would leave without bringing pay scale to the notice at least when you get the results.
 Hence, it is good to avoid questions related to the pay scale or salary negotiations.